Roaches are probably the last pests you would expect to find in your car.

-You often find them under the seat or in the door panel where temperatures are within a range of 75-90 degrees Fahrenheit.
-If the temperature exceeds 120 degrees Fahrenheit, they die in two to seven hours.
+You often find them under the seat or in the door panel, where temperatures range between 75-90 degrees Fahrenheit.
+They die in two to seven hours if the temperature exceeds 120 degrees Fahrenheit.

 If it’s sick or injured, they succumb to heat faster because the exoskeleton doesn’t insulate the organs anymore; instead, it allows heat to penetrate and dry them out.

 Can Roaches Live in a Cold Car?

 Roaches can also survive in a cold car up to a specific temperature, 15 degrees Fahrenheit.
 Some species succumb to freezing environments earlier.

 The American cockroach, for example, can survive in a cold climate with temperatures of 32 degrees Fahrenheit.
 Below this range, they die.